-* Note, these times are subject to change.
+* Note, these times are provisional and subject to change.

 Confirmation note: All registered attendees will receive a email confirmation from firstname.lastname@example.org within 48 hours of registering.
 If you do not receive this confirmation email, please contact the Abcam Events Team to confirm your registration.

-The conference will take place at the Francis Crick Institute in London.
+The conference will take place at the Wellcome Genome Campus Conference Centre in Hinxton, near Cambridge.